-Huawei is working on the Mate 20 series smartphones which are expected to be launched in October this year.
+Huawei is working on the Mate 20 series smartphones, which are expected to be launched in October this year.
 A Huawei smartphone with model number SNE-LX 1 passed the Federal Communications Commission (FCC) on August 3.
 This is speculated to be none other than the Huawei Mate 20 Lite.
-The listing also included schematics giving an insight into the looks of the device.
+The listing also included schematics, giving an insight into the device’s looks.

-The rear of the device sports a dual camera setup stacked in a vertical arrangement encased in a rectangular module along with the fingerprint sensor.
+The device’s rear sports a dual camera setup stacked in a vertical arrangement encased in a rectangular module along with the fingerprint sensor.
 Though the listing didn’t reveal many details about the specifications, the labels mention a 3650 mAh lithium-ion battery.
 The company is also developing a new generation charging technology that may debut with the device.
-Other connectivity options mentioned are 4G LTE, Wi-Fi, Bluetooth, and NFC.
+Other connectivity options are 4G LTE, Wi-Fi, Bluetooth, and NFC.

-The Huawei Mate 20 Lite has previously been spotted in TENAA which hints that will be powered by the Octa-core 2.2 GHz Kirin 710 chipset that powers the Huawei Nova 3i as well.
-It will feature a massive 6.3 inch IPS LCD display with a resolution of FHD+ (2340 x 1080 pixels) and an aspect ratio of 19:5:9 which means it will sport a notch.
+The Huawei Mate 20 Lite has previously been spotted in TENAA, which hints that it will be powered by the Octa-core 2.2 GHz Kirin 710 chipset that also powers the Huawei Nova 3i.
+It will feature a massive 6.3-inch IPS LCD with a resolution of FHD+ (2340 x 1080 pixels) and an aspect ratio of 19:5:9, which means it will sport a notch.
 It will be coupled with 6GB RAM and 64GB internal storage.

 The rear dual cameras are of 20MP + 2MP configuration while the front also offers a dual camera setup of 24MP + 2MP configuration.
 It will run on EMUI 8.2 based on Android 8.1 Oreo.
 The device measures 158.3 x 75.3 x 7.6 mm and weighs 172 grams.
-The volume rocker and the power button are both placed on the right side and also retains the 3.5 mm headphone jack.
-It is expected to be available in colour options like the Auroral Blue of the Mate 10 Lite or the Sakura Pink variant of the P20 Lite.
+The volume rocker and the power button are placed on the right side and retain the 3.5 mm headphone jack.
+It is expected to be available in color options like the Auroral Blue of the Mate 10 Lite or the Sakura Pink variant of the P20 Lite.

-The Chinese manufacturer is yet to give an official word on the launch date or the price but it will likely to be released around October this year.
+The Chinese manufacturer has yet to give an official word on the launch date or the price, but it will likely be released around October this year.